 The Major Challenge of Customer Data Platforms

 The largest issue with a CDP today is its definition, which is too loose.
-Some of the companies that were initially offering tag management solutions and data analytics tools rebrand their products as CDPs.
-Other services create a full-fledged CDP software in addition to their major services.
+Some of the companies that were initially offering tag management solutions and data analytics tools rebranded their products as CDPs.
+Other services create full-fledged CDP software in addition to their major services.

-SmartyAds creates customer data platform primarily aimed at improving programmatic media buying experiences for both demand and supply partners striving for best-personalized experiences.
-Our CDP will be closely integrated with DSP and SSP to create the three-side unity of data, ads, and inventory.
+SmartyAds creates a customer data platform primarily aimed at improving programmatic media buying experiences for both demand and supply partners striving for best-personalized experiences.
+Our CDP will be closely integrated with DSP and SSP to create the three-sided unity of data, ads, and inventory.

 Need targeting to fine-tune right now?
 Contact us, and let’s optimize your audience segments together.